 “Salt-water nasal rinses decrease covid hospitalization risk “more than eight times…than the national rate.”

 Saline solution has long and varied use in medicine, see the Wikipedia article for details.
 The article is actually very glowing about saline solution for many medical uses and “[saline solution] is on the World Health Organization’s List of Essential Medicines, the safest and most effective medicines needed in a health system.”

 You can read the article for technical details but, basically, in my own words, its salt component inhibits growth of bacteria that might otherwise cultivate in your nasal passages or throat.

 For those with cleft palate, you may have a situation where food particles or liquid droplets can move through the roof of the mouth and into the cavities above.
 By using a saline nasal, you are (1) flushing those cavities, and (2) cleansing them by the saltiness of the solution.

 Availability and Ease of Use of Saline Nasal Spray

 A saline nasal spray can be home-made, literally from your regular, store-bought salt (reference) and ideally distilled water (easy to get at a grocery store).

 Saline solutions can be stored in basic storage containers that you would have at home, like preservative jars.

 Convenient spring-loaded, atomizer, saline pre-filled spray bottles can be purchased for relatively inexpensive amounts (CAD $10-$20) and these can be refilled either by store-bought saline packets or by home-made saline solutions.

-I purchase pre-dosed saline solution packets which you mix with water.
+I purchase pre-dosed saline solution packets which you mix with water (ideally distilled).
 Instructions are provided, with different concentration options, to allow you to customize it how you like.